AI4Finance-Foundation/FinRL-Meta/README.md

 ## Plug-and-Play (PnP)
 In the development pipeline, we separate market environments from the data layer and the agent layer.
-Any DRL agent can be directly plugged into our environments, then trained and tested.
+A DRL agent can be directly plugged into our environments.
 Different agents/algorithms can be compared by running on the same benchmark environment for fair evaluations.

 The following DRL libraries are supported:
 + [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL): Lightweight, efficient and stable DRL implementation using PyTorch.
 + [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3): Improved DRL algorithms based on OpenAI Baselines.
 + [RLlib](https://github.com/ray-project/ray): An open-source DRL library that offers high scalability and unified APIs.